 Abstract:

 Pedicularis species serve as key indicator taxa in grassland community succession.
-Investigating their suitable distribution and future changes provides a theoretical basis for early warning of grassland degradation and sustainable utilization of grassland resources in this region.
-Utilizing the Maximum Entropy (MaxEnt) model, this study simulated and predicted the current and future (2041–2060, 2061–2080) potential suitable habitats for four
+Investigating their suitable distribution and future changes can provide theoretical basis for early warning of grassland degradation and sustainable utilization of grassland resources in this region.
+In this study, the Maximum Entropy (MaxEnt) model was used, based on the distribution data of four Pedicularis species (

 P. cranolopha,